rizac/sdaas/README.md

 array([ 0.47279325,  0.46220043,  0.44874805,  0.51276321,  0.43225043, 0.74856103])
 ```

-Example 3: to compute ids and scores on a stream or iterable of traces (e.g. list. tuple):
+Example 3: to compute the traces ids and scores in a stream or iterable of traces (e.g. list. tuple):
 (ids are tuples of the form (trace_id:str, trace_start:datetime, trace_end:datetime))

 ```python